Ryeberg Curators

 Ryeberg Curator BioJon Davies RSS

-Jon is a writer and curator based in Toronto.
-His writing has appeared in C Magazine, Canadian Art, GLQ, Cinema Scope, and a number of exhibition catalogues and critical anthologies.
+Jon's writing has appeared in C Magazine, Canadian Art, GLQ, Cinema Scope, and a number of exhibition catalogues and critical anthologies.
 In 2009 Arsenal Pulp Press published his book on Paul Morrissey's 1970 film "Trash."
 He has curated numerous film/video screenings and exhibitions including the traveling retrospective People Like Us: The Gossip of Colin Campbell for the Oakville Galleries and Ryan Trecartin: Any Ever at The Power Plant Contemporary Art Gallery (with Helena Reckitt).
-He is currently working at the Oakville Galleries.
-Jon Davies lives with Sholem Krishtalka in Toronto.
-For more Jon Davies, click here.Go to curator page - Charles Demers
+He is currently in the PhD Art History program at Stanford.
+More Jon Davies, click here.Go to curator page - Charles Demers

 - Claudia Dey